Axial Force – A push (compression) or pull (tension) acting along the length of a member. Usually measured in pounds (lbs).

 Splice Point (Top or Bottom Chord Splice) – The point at which two chord members are joined together to form a single member.

-Square Cut – cut perpendicular to the slope of the member at its end.
+Square Cut – A cut perpendicular to the slope of the member at its end.

 Top Chord – An inclined or horizontal member that establishes the upper edge of a truss, usually carrying combined compression and bending stresses.